If you enjoy www.victorianlondon.org why not ...

 done so far to the Chancery Court, which will then take over the charge for him.

-dying without a will is said to be intestate.
-In such case, and in the case of a
+will is said to be intestate.
+In such case, and in the case of a will being set

-will being set aside as having been made when the testator was insane, or under
+aside as having been made when the testator was insane, or under undue

-undue influence, the Court of Probate will grant power to the widow, or the next
+influence, the Court of Probate will grant power to the widow, or the next of

 court must be satisfied as to who is next of kin, and also as to the amount of